The Best Must-Have Jobs For Introverts

-Look for cleaning jobs on job sites such as Gumtree or Indeed – I see them all the time – and actually the company that I work for part time employ a lot of cleaners and there is a high turnover – so cleaning jobs are always available.
+Look for cleaning jobs on job sites such as Gumtree or Indeed – I see them all the time – and actually the company that I work for part-time employ a lot of cleaners and there is high turnover – so cleaning jobs are always available.

 If you don’t want to work for a company, you could start up your own cleaning business, but this will probably mean a lot more interacting with potential and current clients, as well as anyone that you employ.